Let’s go through an example of how these resources have enabled people to use financial literacy lesson plans in the real world:

 If you review a money education course that shows you how to write a check – throw it away.
 Find financial literacy lesson plans that focus on topics today’s youth will relate to and actually use.
 If you are reviewing a personal finance curriculum that focuses on helping your children to leverage technology to manage their money – that’s one you want to investigate further.

 Children need practical financial literacy lesson plans before they leave home or graduate high school.
-Be sure to give your children the advantage that many of us wish we had growing up.
+It is out belief at very least financial literacy curriculum in high school should be offed to Be sure to give your children the advantage that many of us wish we had growing up.

 Corporations across America are beginning to comprehend how valuable financial education for employees can be.
 Employee personal financial problems cause stress, lower productivity, and inevitably have an impact on the company’s bottom line.
 That’s why the National Financial Educators Council has developed a financial literacy curriculum for adults designed to be presented in the workplace.